Living with Black Bears

 DO clean and store grills in a garage or shed after use.
 (Propane cylinders should be stored outside.)

-DON'T intentionally feed bears.
+DON'T feed bears.
 Bears that become accustomed to finding food near your home may become "problem" bears.

 DON'T approach or try to get closer to a bear to get a photo or video.